 Basics of a Florida Month-to-Month Rental Agreement

-The main difference between a month-to-month lease and a fixed-term lease is that month-to-month leases can be terminated (with proper notice) by either party for any reason without penalty.
+The main difference between a month-to-month lease and a fixed-term lease is that month-to-month leases can be terminated (with proper notice) by either party, for any reason, without penalty.
 Landlords also can usually modify terms from one month to the next, again with proper notice.

 Required Disclosures for Month-to-Month Rentals in Florida

-Florida landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:
+Florida landlords may not rent a property out without the following disclosures to a potential tenant, as relevant:

-- Landlord’s Name and Address – Landlords must give the tenant their name and address, or that of their authorized agent, to enable smooth communication of legal notice.
+- Landlord’s Name and Address – Florida landlords must give the tenant their name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.

 - Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.